ServiceNow/azimuth/docs/docs/user-guide/exploration-space/performance-overview.md

 ## Confidence Histogram

-The Confidence Histogram displays the distribution of model confidences, grouped-by [** outcomes**](../../key-concepts/outcomes.md).
+The Confidence Histogram displays the distribution of model confidences, grouped-by [**prediction outcomes**](../../key-concepts/outcomes.md).
 The threshold, if set in the [:material-link: Project Configuration](../../reference/configuration/project.md), is displayed on the plot.